Anti-Inflammatory Diet Plan →

 A lightly browned naan bread in skillet over black stovetop.

-BONUS — THIS NAAN DOUGH IS FREEZER FRIENDLY!
-So if you don’t have time to make all the naan bread, simply roll into balls, cover with plastic wrap, and place in the freezer or fridge until ready to use.
+The naan dough is freezer-friendly!
+So if you don’t have time to make all the naan, simply roll into balls, cover with plastic wrap, and place in the freezer or fridge until ready to use.

 Fresh herbs, rice or potatoes, fresh vegetables, chickpeas, hummus, curries, creamy dips, and spicy soup!
-All to serve with this naan bread.
+All to serve with this naan.
 If you’re a carnivore, you can add in bowl of stewed meat (lamb or chicken).

 • Flatbread pizza crust!